DNS is often treated as a simple plumbing layer. Most folks just use whatever DNS provider they get with their ISP.

 Why Layer Instead of Consolidate #

 Many setups collapse DNS into a single resolver.
+That works; but layering provides:

 - Clear separation of concerns.